AdelaBeckova/reject-inference/README.md

 # reject inference
-Looking for options to synthetize data based on different methods of reject inference:
+Looking for options to add new data based on different methods of reject inference:
 - simple augmentation
 - fuzzy augmentation